-CoinFalcon does not charge any withdrawal fees.
-However, when making a withdrawal you still have to pay the network fee.
+CoinFalcon does not charge any withdrawal fees for SEPA bank transfers.
+However, when making a crypto withdrawal you still have to pay the network fee.
 There are a few exchanges that themselves pay this network fee for you, but most do not do that.
 Only charging the network fee is thus a strong competitive edge in the market and distinguishes CoinFalcon from most other top crypto exchanges.
 The exchange has a fees page on its website for user's reference.

-CoinFalcon’s security score is C+, when performing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
-This is in line with industry average when it comes to top crypto exchanges.
+CoinFalcon’s security score is C+, when performing the test at Observatory by Mozilla (https://observatory.mozilla.org/analyze/coinfalcon.com).
+This is in line with industry average when it comes to the exchanges we have reviewed.